AliAhmedZaki12/TITANIC/README.md

 Page 5: Analysis

 Description:
-This page provides a detailed analysis of the age distribution and its interaction with gender in influencing survival.
+This page provides a deeper look into the impact of age and gender on survival.
+It focuses on age distribution across survivors and non-survivors.

-Key Insights:
+Key Points:

+1. Age Distribution:

-Younger passengers displayed varying survival probabilities depending on their gender and passenger class.
+Younger passengers showed higher survival probabilities.

-Age, coupled with class and gender, was a significant determinant of survival.
+Middle-aged and older passengers faced greater challenges in survival.

+2. Gender and Age:

+Females, regardless of age, had better survival chances compared to males.

+Male survival decreased sharply in older age groups.

 Visual Elements:

-Histogram: Displays the age distribution of survivors and non-survivors.
+1. Histogram: Depicts the age distribution of survivors and non-survivors.

-Pie Chart: Highlights the distribution of ages by gender.
+2. Pie Chart: Highlights the distribution of passenger age by gender.

----

-Results

-1. Key Findings:

-Survival rates were influenced significantly by gender and passenger class.

-Passengers from Cherbourg exhibited higher survival probabilities compared to those from other embarkation points.

-2. Visualization Impact:

-The Power BI dashboards effectively showcase the underlying patterns and trends in the dataset.
----
+Insights:

+1. Age was a decisive factor, with younger passengers having a better chance of survival.

+2. Gender amplified the influence of age on survival outcomes.